-Click on the hyperlinks below to go straight to the section you need o Introduction

-• Section 1: What is Early Years?
+Click on the hyperlinks below to go straight to the section you need o Section 3: What is it you want to achieve and WHY?

 - What do we mean by the term 'Early Years' (EY)?

 - Types of EY Settings & Provision

-- o Age groups of children and EY provision
+- Age groups of children and EY provision

 - Roles and responsibilities of those working in EY

-- o The Early Years Foundation Stage (EYFS)
+- The Early Years Foundation Stage (EYFS)

-- o The characteristics of effective teaching and learning
+- The characteristics of effective teaching and learning

-- o Development Matters
+- Development Matters

+- Birth to Five Matters

 - o Musical Development Matters

-• Section 2: Funding and the National Plan for Music Education o Section 3: What is it you want to achieve and WHY?
+Section 2: Funding and the National Plan for Music Education